getodk/docs/docs/central-datasets.rst

 Quick Start
 -----------

+We recommend watching the video below once or twice to get an overview of how Entities and Datasets work in Central.
+Once you have that context, proceed with the steps below to try it yourself!

+..  youtube:: hbff-oaI8yg
+   :width: 100%

 In this Quick Start, you will upload two Forms we have already authored for you: the `Tree registration form <https://docs.google.com/spreadsheets/d/1xboXBJhIUlhs0wlblCxcQ3DB5Ubpx2AxLDuaXh_JYyw/edit#gid=2050654322>`_ and the `Tree follow-up form <https://docs.google.com/spreadsheets/d/12oJZDpJ8RxtmNopfqNKp3RWMsf4O3MWACYOTub_yZaQ/edit#gid=0>`_.
 You will step through the registration of a new tree and the process of following up on that tree in a later form.